ThomasBem/auth0-jwt-spring-boot/README.md

 ## Usage

 Add `@EnableAuth0JwtSpringBoot` to the Application-class (the class containing the `@SpringBootApplication`).
-This will enable the auth0 JWT integration and also include the Jasypt encryptet properties.
+This will enable the auth0 JWT integration and also include the [jasypt-spring-boot](https://github.com/ulisesbocchio/jasypt-spring-boot).

 ## Configuration